HP3 Personal Upgrade Scheme

 Health Professional Level 3 Personal Upgrade Scheme for the Recognition of Excellence

-The HP3 Upgrade Scheme seeks to recognise and reward the efforts of eligible Health Professional Level 3 staff who have achieved excellence in skills and competence through post-graduate study, research, project management, education and/or skill acquisition relevant to their profession and service.
+The HP3 Upgrade Scheme seeks to recognise and reward the efforts of eligible Health Professional Level 3 staff across the ACT Government and Calvary Health care Bruce who have achieved excellence in skills and competence through post-graduate study, research, project management, education and/or skill acquisition relevant to their profession and service.

 Successful applicants are rewarded via salary advancement to HP3 Pay Point 4 and one year later to Pay Point 5.